How To Prune Roses With These 10 Steps

 Keep your pruning tools spick and span for a happy, healthy rose garden.
 While you're snipping away, make sure to clean your tools with a disinfectant solution after each cut and when you finish pruning.
 It's like giving them a little bath to prevent any yucky diseases from spreading.

-Just mix water with a bit of bleach or rubbing alcohol to make a simple cleaning solution.
+Just mix water with bleach or rubbing alcohol to make a simple cleaning solution.
+You can simply soak your tool in this solution or apply it with the help of a cloth or paper towel.
 This way, you're ensuring that your pruning tools stay germ-free, and your roses stay vibrant and disease-free.

 Pruning Roses According To The Variety

-Trimming your roses according to their specific type is super important.
-You see, different variety of roses have their ways of growing, and blooming, and need special care.
+It is super important to know different types of roses have different pruning techniques.
+You see, each variety of roses has its ways of growing, and blooming, and need special care.
 Pruning based on the rose variety is like giving each rose its personalized treatment.

 It helps keep them healthy, gives them the right shape, and ensures they bloom their best.
 So, by understanding what each type of rose likes, you're making sure your garden is filled with happy, thriving flowers that show off their unique beauty.